The distribution of globular clusters in kinematic spaces does not trace the accretion history of the host galaxy: Results

-When two satellites are accreted, the interpretation of the energy-angular momentum space becomes even more tricky.
+When two satellites are accreted, the interpretation of the energy-angular momentum space becomes even more tricky \citep[see also][]{trelles2022concurrent}.
 Figure~\ref{fig:gcs_stars} (left, middle panel) shows the distribution in the $E - L_z$ space of globular clusters originally belonging to the two satellites (magenta and white colors, respectively) for one of the two accretion simulations (MWsat\_n2\_$\Phi30-150$).
 The background density maps show the fractional contribution of stars from satellite 1 (left panel) and satellite 2 (middle panel) relative to the totality of stars.
 As we can see from the figures, the globular cluster populations of the two satellites mix and overlap with each other.
-Furthermore, the cluster distribution does not necessarily coincides with the distribution of stars of the same satellite.
-For example, half of the globular cluster population belonging to satellite 1 is redistributed in a region of the $E - L_z$ space dominated by stars of satellite 2 (see middle panel).
-Therefore, the stellar halo substructures and accreted GCs located in the same $E - L_z$ regions can not be directly associated with the same dwarf galaxy progenitor accreted in the past.
+Furthermore, the cluster distribution does not necessarily coincide with the distribution of stars of the same satellite.
+For example, nearly half of the globular cluster population belonging to satellite 1 is redistributed in a region of the $E - L_z$ space dominated by stars of satellite 2 (see middle panel).
+The contribution of stars belonging to satellite 1 is still significant in this region, but not exclusive.
+Therefore, the stellar halo substructures and accreted GCs located in the same $E - L_z$ regions can not be directly associated with the same dwarf galaxy progenitor accreted in the past: regions of the $E-L_z$ dominated by stellar populations of a given progenitor can indeed contain a significant fraction of clusters (and stars) originating from a different progenitor.